-While in Brazzaville you will stay at Global Outreach Mission's Bravo Ministry Center & Guest House.
-Bravo is not deluxe, but we find it a quiet and comfortable place to rest from long journeys.
-A simple kitchen is available, and there are many restaurants and small grocery stores in town.
+While in Brazzaville you will stay at HELP's Bravo Ministry Center & Guest House.
+Bravo Guest House is a quiet, comfortable, and safe place to rest from long journeys.
+Some meals will be arranged for you, and an equipped kitchen is also available.
+There are many restaurants and small grocery stores in town.

-In Impfondo, you will be staying either at the mission, or at the hospital site.
-At both places, we have running water, solar powered lights, screens, mosquito nets, and filtered drinking water.
+In Impfondo, you will be staying on the hospital compound.
+All HELP housing has running water, solar electricity, screens, mosquito nets, and filtered drinking water.
 Sheets and towels are provided.
-We generally eat a main meal at midday, and sometimes take a short siesta in the afternoon.
+A main meal will be prepared for you at midday.
 Breakfast and a light supper can be arranged, or you can take care of that on your own.
-We eat a mixture of African and American cuisine.
+You will enjoy a mixture of African and North American cuisine.
 You will eat well, but likely still lose weight!

-Our electricity supply is very limited, so we kindly ask you to only use fans when the generator is running, use lights only when you really need them, remember to switch them off when you don't, and unplug everything that you are not actively using (especially computers).
+Electricity supply is very limited, so HELP kindly asks you to only use electric fans when the generator is running, use lights only when you really need them, remember to switch them off when you don't, and unplug everything that you are not actively using (especially computers).
 Your strict conservation will help prevent power outages that may cut oxygen supply to a patient in respiratory distress, or shut down an incubator for a premature baby.